brainvisa/brainvisa.github.io/cluster.md

 Pcocc can import from docker exports.
 Thus we have con convert singularity -> docker -> `.tar` export -> pcocc image:

-Thus docker should be installed on the system which performs conversion Casa-distro has a docker export function.
+Thus docker should be installed on the system which performs conversion.

+Casa-distro has a docker export function.
 We can run it from your development computer:

     casa_distro_admin convert_image source=brainvisa-5.0.4.sif